UofT-DSI/production/lessons/part_1/production_1_introduction.md

 + Unseen data

-    - Unseen data shares pattern with the training data.
+    - Unseen data shares patterns with the training data.
     - The learning method generalizes reasonably well on testing data.

-+ It's repetitive
++ It is repetitive

     - ML algorithms perform better with experience: repetitive tasks afford such experience.